nixnerd2038/GameNotes/dr_dekker.md

 - Hasn't had any blackouts since last session
 - Hasn't been to the beach since last session
     - [ ] More about the beach?
 Why hasn't she been back?
+- Wants to be cured of her blackouts, wants me to fix her
+- Asked if I wanted to date her, I said no
 - Described me as "better behaved than Dr Dekker"
     - [x] Why better behaved?
 Odd description.
 Dr. Dekker dated his patients.
 	- Dr Dekker dated an older patient named Scarlet